aleen42/PersonalWiki/projectManagement/integration/integration.md

 ### 4. Q&A

-- What stage of information technology planning outlines business processes that are central to achieving strategic goals and helps determine which ones could most benefit from information technology.
+- What stage of information technology planning outlines business processes that are central to achieving strategic goals and helps determine which ones could most benefit from information technology?
     - project planning
     - business area analysis
     - resource allocation